robohydra/robohydra/tutorial/index.md

            };
        };

-A plugin is a collection of heads to be added to your Hydra on startup.
+A plugin is a collection of heads to be added to your RoboHydra on startup.
 A "head" is an object that monitors a given URL path pattern and defines how to process requests for those URLs.

-In this case, our first plugin has a single head of type `HydraHeadStatic`.
-You can use the `HydraHeadStatic` class when you only want to return a certain static response regardless of the incoming request.
-Now, save the above text in a file `hydra/plugins/firstplugin/index.js` and create a new file `first.conf` with the following content:
+In this case, our first plugin has a single head of type `RoboHydraHeadStatic`.
+You can use the `RoboHydraHeadStatic` class when you only want to return a certain static response regardless of the incoming request.
+Now, save the above text in a file `robohydra/plugins/firstplugin/index.js` and create a new file `first.conf` with the following content:

       {"plugins": [{"name": "firstplugin", "config": {}}]}

-If you start Hydra again with `hydra first.conf`, a head listening in `/foo` will be readily available.
+If you start RoboHydra again with `robohydra first.conf`, a head listening in `/foo` will be readily available.

 More flexibility in request handling